 One question has haunted the mind of every teacher during the COVID19 pandemic: “Are my students really learning what I’m teaching them right now?”
-Learning loss has been the chief concern of educators throughout this switch from in-person to virtual learning, followed closely by how to mitigate it.
+Interrupted learning has been the chief concern of educators throughout this switch from in-person to virtual learning, followed closely by how to mitigate it.
 While all teachers have gone to great efforts to provide engaging learning experiences for their students this past year, many have said their advanced academic students are simply not receiving the stimulation they need through online learning.

 When Susan Pelezo, executive director of advanced academics in Aldine ISD, recognized this distressing trend in her district, she knew they had to act fast.
 Through a partnership with engage2learn, Aldine ISD set to work, creating a defined learning experience for their advanced academic students to ensure their needs were being met during virtual and/or concurrent learning.

 Too often, instead of receiving differentiated learning experiences tailored to their advanced learning needs, advanced academic students simply receive extra school work on top of their regular work as a way to “challenge” them.
 Instead, Aldine ISD has worked courageously to create a framework utilizing differentiated instruction to give advanced academic students the extra push they need.
 Through the Aldine ISD Advanced Academics Learning Framework, these initiatives are captured into the “One Thing” that ensures innovation and achievement for advanced academic students.

 The Aldine ISD mission statement promises the district will provide a rigorous and enriching educational experience for their students.
 Through the Advanced Academics Learning Framework, Susan said their advanced academic students are provided with an opportunity to autonomously design their own rigorous educational blueprint.